 Understandably, other Black entrepreneurs were attracted to a place like this.
 For instance, former slave J.B.
 Stradford — who later became a lawyer — moved to Greenwood and built a luxury hotel there, bearing his name.

 “Oklahoma begins to be promoted as a safe haven for African Americans who start to come particularly post emancipation to Indian Territory,” explained Michelle Place, executive director of the Tulsa Historical Society and Museum.

 It didn’t take long for white people to notice the prosperous community of Greenwood.
 And needless to say, they weren’t exactly happy about it.

 “I think the word jealousy is certainly appropriate during this time,” said Place.
 “If you have particularly poor whites who are looking at this prosperous community who have large homes, fine furniture, crystals, china, linens, etc., the reaction is ‘they don’t deserve that.'”

-Arguably, this widespread resentment brewing under the surface set the scene for making the race riots all the more destructive.
+Arguably, this widespread resentment brewing under the surface set the scene for making the Tulsa Race Massacre all the more destructive.